TNA Impact!'s move to Monday nights: Return to Thursdays

 Impact! moved back to Thursday nights starting with the May 13 show.
 On the final battle between Raw and Impact!, Raw drew a 3.05 and Impact! drew a 0.8 rating gaining a 37.5% in total viewers.
 The replay ratings of most of Monday night episodes were sufficient for survival but showed that the average audience is some two million viewers that prefer to watch on Thursdays.

 In a press release, Spike's Senior Vice President of Sports and Specials, Brian J. Diamond, said: "The fans have spoken and with their input we have determined the best time slot to maximize the TNA audience is on Thursday nights where we are confident it will be among the most-watched shows with young men".
-In the same announcement, TNA president Dixie Carter was quoted as saying, "Our fans made it clear that they preferred the Thursday night time period.
+In the same announcement, Dixie Carter was quoted as saying, "Our fans made it clear that they preferred the Thursday night time period.
 By moving to Thursdays, this is a win/win opportunity for both TNA and the fans.
 We are looking forward to delivering what the fans are asking for."

 Reception and legacy

 Vice described the move as one of many gambles TNA has taken during their history, but wrote that it "turned out disastrously."
 Impact! ratings dropped 7% from 2009's 1.14 average, finishing 2010 at 1.06.
 WrestleView ascribed the drop to the "disastrous decision" to run opposite Raw.
 Although the move failed to boost ratings for TNA, James Caldwell of Pro Wrestling Torch attributed a 6% drop in Raw ratings (from 3.69 to 3.47) to competition from Impact!.
-At the end of 2010, the "New Monday Night Wars" received the annual WrestleCrap Gooker Award, which honors the worst events in wrestling.
+The move was voted the winner of WrestleCrap's "Gooker Award" for the worst gimmick, storyline, match, or event in wrestling that year.

 By July 2011, nearly all of the new talents brought in for Impact!s initial Monday launch had left TNA, with the exceptions of Ric Flair (who left the following year) and Jeff Hardy (who left in 2017).
 Hulk Hogan departed TNA in October 2013.
 Eric Bischoff was sent home from TNA that same month and his contract expired in early 2014.
 When asked about positive memories from his time in TNA, Bischoff stated, "I don’t have any."

 In the tenth anniversary reprint of R.D.
 Reynolds and Bryan Alvarez's The Death of WCW, the authors compared the move to the original Monday Night War.
 They wrote that TNA did not have the audience that WCW did when they moved to initiate the Monday Night War, pointing out that WCW Saturday Night typically did better than WWE shows did in the weekend timeslots.
 Reynolds and Alvarez also wrote that TNA did not have the financial resources that WCW did and that WWE was not "asleep at the wheel" as they were in 1995.